A large Christian publishing house recently asked women this question: What book influenced you the most this year?

 Weren’t we just foaming at the mouth over misunderstood vampires and blood thirsty body-building werewolves?

-I can’t speak for everyone, but as a Christian and as a woman, I won’t be spending Valentine’s Day with Mr. Grey this week.
+I can’t speak for everyone, but as a Christian and as a woman, I won’t be spending Valentine’s Day with Mr. Grey this weekend.

 It’s not that I’m not curious.
 I am.